 4. Bare ground from Ecological Site Description or other studies (rock, litter, lichen, moss, plant canopy are not bare ground): Bare ground is 5% or less.
 Bare ground patches should be small (less than 2 inches in diameter) and not connected.
-Animal activity (burrows and ant mounds) occasionally results in isolated bare patches of up to 24 inches in diameter.
+Animal activity (burrows and ant mounds) may occasionally result in isolated bare patches of up to 24 inches in diameter.
 5. Number of gullies and erosion associated with gullies: Active gullies are not present under normal precipitation regime.
 If present, existing gullies are fully vegetated with no active erosion visible.
 6. Extent of wind scoured, blowouts and/or depositional areas: No wind-scoured or depositional areas expected on this site.
 7. Amount of litter movement (describe size and distance expected to travel): Litter movement is not expected when slopes are less than 15%.
 When slopes exceed 15%, slight movement (less than 12 inches) of fine/small class litter may be visible.
 8. Soil surface (top few mm) resistance to erosion (stability values are averages - most sites will show a range of values): Stability class averages 6.
-9. Soil surface structure and SOM content (include type of structure and A-horizon color and thickness): Use soil series description for depth, color, and structure of A-horizon.
-10. Effect of community phase composition (relative proportion of different functional groups) and spatial distribution on infiltration and runoff: Mid- and short-statured bunch grasses are dominant and well distributed across the site.
-Forbs and mid- and short-statured rhizomatous grasses are subdominant.
+9. Soil surface structure and SOM content (include type of structure and A-horizon color and thickness): Use soil series description for depth, color and structure of A horizon/surface layer.
+10. Effect of community phase composition (relative proportion of different functional groups) and spatial distribution on infiltration and runoff: Mid- and short-statured bunchgrasses are dominant and well distributed across the site.
+Mid- and short-statured rhizomatous grass, tall-statured rhizomatous grass, and forbs are subdominant.
 11. Presence and thickness of compaction layer (usually none; describe soil profile features which may be mistaken for compaction on this site): No compaction layers occur naturally on this site.